Lotustrailtheprestigefig/StarshipScript/README.md

 ## Nerd Font

 If you want to install the nerd font (ComicShannsMono is used here), you can do it easily with the script.
 You will be prompted to install it.
-If you connect to your server with ssh, a nerd font should be installed on the computer you're connecting with.
+If you connect to your server with ssh, a nerd font should be installed on the computer you're connecting with, no need to install it on the server.

 ## Terminal and Starship